You See Colours: Background

 In April 2004, Delays released their debut studio album Faded Seaside Glamour, which charted at number 17 on the UK Albums Chart.
 All three of its singles; "Hey Girl", "Long Time Coming", and "Nearer Than Heaven"; reached the top 40 of the UK Singles Chart, with "Long Time Coming" peaking the highest at number 16.
 In October 2004, the band embarked on a tour in the United Kingdom; one show saw them debut six new songs.
 The non-album single "Lost in a Melody" was released in November 2004 and it peaked at number 28 in the UK Singles Chart.

 At the end of 2004, singer Greg Gilbert said the band had 40 songs for their next album, which was expected for release in early 2005 under the name Action Reaction.
 By April 2005, the album was reported to be due for release later in the year.
 The band eventually accumulated 100 songs; keyboardist Aaron Gilbert lost the only copies on the band's demos, forcing Greg Gilbert to let the other members write songs for the band.
 Delays then spent time in a rehearsal room near Millbrook, Southampton, writing material for their next album.
-You See Colours was recorded at Real World Studios in Box, Wiltshire, Rockfield Studios in Rockfield, Monmouthshire, and Dustsucker Sound in Hackney, London, with producer Graham Sutton.
+You See Colours was recorded at Real World Studios in Box, Wiltshire, Rockfield Studios in Rockfield, Monmouthshire, and Dustsucker Sound in Hackney, London, with producer Graham Sutton of Bark Psychosis.
 The latter and Robbie Nelson acted as engineers, with Sutton mixing the recordings at Dustsucker.